jcraane/kmm-navigation/readme.md

+## todo
-Proof of Concept, not production ready yet.
+- Proof of Concept, not production ready yet.
+- Add iOS examples and perhaps adapt the generated code.
+- Generate supporting code, for example extension function to convert generic args to NavHost args.
+- Support more types for arguments than the four primitives it does now.

 This projects implements a Kotlin Symbol Processor (KSP) to help implement navigation between screens in KMM apps.